sleeptoken/zettelkasten/hold on/Preventing integrity violation.md

-Software intrusion detection systems such as `Tripwire` can be utilized to examine checksums for any unauthorised changes.
+Software intrusion detection systems such as `Tripwire` can be utilized to examine checksums for any unauthorized changes.